djalbat/inference/README.md

   this.render(update);
 }
 ```
-This is the same pattern as before, and the aforementioned switch on the presence or otherwise of the `update` argument should be put back.
+This is the same pattern as before, and the aforementioned switch on the presence or otherwise of the `update` argument should be put back into the `render()` method.

 * If the component needs to be remounted in response to updates:
 ```